dominickpastore/pymd4c/_sources/dom_parsing.rst.txt

 All the examples above have assumed UTF-8 input.
 As with all the other parsers in PyMD4C, :class:`~md4c.domparser.DOMParser` will parse :class:`bytes` objects as well.
-In that case, the :meth:`~md4c.domparser.ASTNode.render` method on the resulting AST will return a :class:`bytes` object as well.
+In that case, the :meth:`~md4c.domparser.ASTNode.render` method on the resulting AST will also return a :class:`bytes` object.

 There are some additional caveats to be aware of when modifying ASTs generated from :class:`bytes` input: